International Judging System (IJS)

 Ice Dancing exception, pattern dance:

-In ice dancing, the pattern dance(s) are scored on only four program components: skating skills, performance/execution, interpretation (see above), as well as a unique component: timing.
+In ice dancing, the pattern dance(s) are scored on only four program components: skating skills, performance, and interpretation (see above), as well as a unique component: timing.

 Definition: The ability of the couple to skate strictly in time with the music and to reflect the rhythm patterns and prescribed beat values of the pattern dance.